Nagaland Hornbill Festival – The Ultimate Guide

 Traditional Nagamese food is served at the different morungs and there are many Naga dishes you can try if you are adventurous!
 It was difficult to decide which morung to eat at, but after checking them all out, we settled on a hut with a buffet-style setup, that seemed to have a wide selection of food, including lots of the dishes we wanted to try.

-Despite Nagaland being a dry state, local rice beer (Zutho) is served in abundance at the Nagaland Hornbill festival, an incongruity we failed to understand, since it definitely contained alcohol!
+Despite Nagaland being a dry state, local rice beer (Zutho) is served in abundance at the Nagaland Hornbill festival, an incongruity we didn’t quite understand, since it definitely contained alcohol!
 Together with the Nagamese and other visitors, I drank a fair bit of the brew during the few days we were at the Hornbill Festival!

 I also tried roasted silk worm for the first time at the festival (note the use of the word I, since Nikki is far less adventurous when it comes to food) and thought it tasted so much better than it sounded!
 Bee larvae were on offer too, but I wasn’t allowed to sample them and could only get to taste them by buying a large bag at a cost of around Rs 1000 (about €12) which we thought was above our budget.